boardd/goal-keeper-robot/README.md

 <img src="ball-3.png" alt="Raw image from the camera" width="400" class="center">

 <img src="ball-6.png" alt="Raw image from the camera" width="400" class="center">

+#### Estimating the ball's trajectory

+Once we have the position of the ball over several frames, we can estimate its trajectory in order to predict where it will end up when it reaches the goal.
+If we only have a single frame of the ball so far, we simply use its x-coordinate in world space.
+Otherwise, we take up to the last 5 positions of the ball, and for each subsequent pair of positions, compute the velocity of the ball in world space.
+We take the average of these velocities, then solve for the ball's x-coordinate at the time that it would reach the y-coordinate of the goal.
+The following video visualizes this computation:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EhwE5aTzZk0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### LQR Control